EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-21-how-we-work-exercise-and-stand-desk.md

 1. Allows a break from the code we are writing
 1. Increased productivity

-**Crazy Stat!** As a team we have done over 20,000 push ups since June 28th, 2018.
+**Crazy Stat!** As a team, we have done over 20,000 push-ups since June 28th, 2018.

-This experiment has positively effected our team here.
-With taking just a few extra minutes a day, we increased our work completed by 17% for a 4 month span.
+This experiment has positively affected our team here.
+With taking just a few extra minutes a day, we increased our work completed by 17% for a 4-month span.
 We have also encouraged other ITProTV employees to join our Slack channel and together we keep each other accountable to following a healthy lifestyle.